Avian Influenza

 What is avian influenza?

-Avian influenza (AI) is a disease caused by a virus that primarily infects domestic poultry and wild birds such as geese, ducks, and shore birds.
-Each year, there is a "bird flu" season, and some forms of the "bird flu" are worse than others.
-Wild birds, especially waterfowl, are a natural reservoir for mild strains of AI.
-Highly pathogenic avian influenza (HPAI) H5N1 is a strain known to kill both wild birds and commercial poultry.
+Avian influenza, also known as bird flu is a disease caused by a virus that primarily infects domestic poultry and wild birds such as geese, ducks, and shore birds.
+Each year, there is a bird flu season, and some forms of the bird flu are worse than others.
+Wild birds, especially waterfowl, are a natural host for mild strains of avian influenza.
+Highly pathogenic avian influenza (HPAI) H5N1 is a strain that can kill both wild birds and commercial poultry.

-In March 2022, the HPAI H5N1 virus was detected in Ontario in wild and commercial poultry.
-This same strain of the virus has also been found in many other jurisdictions across the world, including other Canadian provinces and American states.
-The spread has been primarily attributed to the migration of infected waterfowl.
+In March 2022, the HPAI H5N1 virus was found in Ontario in wild and commercial poultry.
+This same strain of the virus has also been found in many other parts of the world, including other Canadian provinces and American states.
+The spread is mostly due to the movement of infected wild birds.

-The HPAI H5N1 virus does not easily cross from birds to humans, and the current strain has been listed as lower than normal concern for spread to people.
+The HPAI H5N1 virus does not easily jump from animals to humans, and the current strain has a lower than normal concern for spread to people.

 There have been no human cases of avian influenza in Durham Region.